 Learning how to peel ginger does not need to be hard if you follow the steps!

-Peel ginger with a pairing knife
+Peel ginger with a paring knife

 There is another way to peel ginger.
-This can be quicker but you do lose some of the ginger when you peel it with a knife.
+This can be quicker but you do lose some of the ginger when you peel it with a paring knife.

 Take a good slice off from the side so that you have a flat surface to work on.
 Lay the ginger on the flat side so you can square up all the sides.